 Another biggest difference is the time allocation between these two tests.
-The SAT offers more time for each question whereas the ACT requires to pace quickly through the questions.
+The SAT offers more time for each question, whereas the ACT requires pacing quickly through the questions.

-On top of that, the ACT has additional questions, but the SAT questions are quite tricky and lengthy. (so they can take longer to complete).
+On top of that, the ACT has additional questions, but the SAT questions are quite tricky and lengthy (so they might take longer to complete).

 Given below is the section-wise distribution of time:

 Therefore, students who can stay focused and work under pressure will be better off with taking the ACT test.